massbitprotocol/massbitprotocol/README.md

   ```http request
      curl --location --request POST 'localhost:3030' --header 'Content-Type: application/json' --data-raw '{"jsonrpc": "2.0", "method": "index_deploy_ipfs", "params": ["index_name","hash_project_yaml", "hash_mapping_file"], "id":1 }'
   ```
-- After that, there will be index data in the Postgres database.
+- After that, there will be the indexed data in the Postgres database.

 ## Create new index with files from local
 To be added